don/ITP-DeviceToDatabase/02_Arduino/README.md

 # Arduino and MQTT

-Build an IoT device using Arduino MKR WiFi 1010 and Arduino MKR ENV shield
+Build an IoT device using Arduino Nano 33 IoT board

 ## Exercises